Free Tool

 Is this color palette generator free?

-Yes, completely free with no signup required.
-Generate unlimited palettes from any base color.
+Yes, completely free with no signup.
+Generate and export unlimited palettes.

 What does "lock" do?